This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 • Ensure farmers are at the table, invest in capacity building and incentivice the use of biocontrol.

-Attention Agripreneurs
+Attention agripreneurs

 Start-ups are at the forefront of delivering groundbreaking solutions, yet securing funding in the early stages remains challenging, often jeopardizing the potential for valuable innovation.
 For the first time, ABIM partnered with Accumont to offer start-ups the opportunity to pitch their ideas to investors.
 A total of 11 pitches were presented showcasing a range of solutions and with some now exploring concrete investment opportunities.